A screenwriter is frustrated at the Cannes Film Festival – until he stops caring about it. 3,283 words. Illustrations by John Donald Carlucci.

 “You have a car in the Grand Prix?”

 “Don’t be silly.
-But we are covering the race for our boss who is thinking of making a movie about it.”
+But we are covering it for our boss who is thinking of making a movie about it.”

 “Who’s your boss?”